 Engineered Arts' humanoid robot platform designed for human-robot interaction research and public engagement.
 First revealed in December 2021 and debuted at CES 2022, Ameca went viral for its remarkably lifelike facial expressions.
-Now in its third generation (showcased at ICRA 2025), Ameca is deployed at museums and institutions worldwide including the Museum of the Future in Dubai and the National Robotarium in Edinburgh.
+Official specs list the current platform as generation 2.6 (2024), and Ameca is deployed at museums and institutions worldwide including the Museum of the Future in Dubai and the National Robotarium in Edinburgh.
 Features grey rubber skin with a deliberately genderless design.

 Listed price